sosout/vue-resume/README.md

 # vue-resume
-A resume by using Vue
+A resume by using Vue.js (inspired by strml.net)